 There are many things to do after knee arthroscopy, making planning ahead extremely important.
 Following knee arthroscopy, you may need to use crutches for two to seven days to alleviate pain or pressure from your knee.
 Your knee surgeon or physical therapist can help you determine when to start physio after knee arthroscopy.
 How long you need to stay on crutches after knee arthroscopy also depends on the extent of knee surgery.

 Crutches and physical therapy can restore a proper range of motion following knee arthroscopy and restore healthy movement within a few weeks.
 When preparing for knee arthroscopy, you should plan for a period of downtime following your procedure.
 While you may be able to return to non-intensive activities within a week or two, you will need to avoid intensive activity for at least four weeks and up to six weeks.

-At New York Spine Institute (NYSI), Dr. Corso, Dr. Guttman and our orthopedic doctors are experts at performing knee arthroscopy and shoulder arthroscopy.
+At New York Spine Institute (NYSI), our orthopedic doctors are experts at performing knee arthroscopy and shoulder arthroscopy.
 NYSI is one the largest tri-state, multi-specialty orthopedic and spine centers.
 We are proud to offer innovative services and state-of-the-art treatments, including: